Being a mother is a challenge in itself but when raising a child falls squarely on one parent alone, it becomes a struggle.

 The Food Assistance Program is a joint initiative between the U.S Department of Agriculture and the State of Michigan’s DHS that aims to help low-income families, the elderly, and the disabled to buy an adequate supply of nutritious food.

-Those who have less than $150/month in income and no more than $100 in resources may get their first FAP benefits within 7 days after they apply.
-This is called an expedited issuance.
+Those who have less than $150 per month in income and no more than $100 in resources may get their first FAP benefits within 7 days after they apply.
+This is called an expedited issuance.2

-Requests can be made in person at the local DHS county office or you may apply online at MI Bridges.
+Requests can be made in person at the local DHS county office or use MI Bridges to apply for assistance, check your eligibility status and manage your account online.

 WIC serves Michigan’s pregnant, breastfeeding, and postpartum women, and infants and children up to age 5 who meet WIC eligibility guidelines; and are considered to be “at nutritional risk”.